 What kind of symptoms?
 Well, things like vomiting, headaches, confusion and disorientation.
 If things progress this can lead to more serious things like seizures and coma.
 Untreated cases have resulted in death.
-(Like this recent case, or these other sad cases, for example).
+(Like these sad cases for example).

 Of course these are extreme situations of water intoxication.
 Generally speaking, we hit the danger zone when we drink too much water and take in more than what our kidneys can process in a hour.
 And for someone with extremely healthy kidneys that is about 30 oz. of water in a hour (please don’t drink that much!).
 Drinking too much water in rapid succession can prove fatal and should definitely be avoided.

 But you don’t drink THAT much so you’re okay, right?